ADHIPAN-MODS/OPTIMUS_PRIME/README.md

    // scan the qr using whatsapp web on your phone
 $ node bot.js
 ```
+# F.A.Q
+Answer a few frequently asked questions;
+### Can you read my messages?
+This project is open source so all the codes are clear.
+Neither less nor more; you can look what you want. **We absolutely do not have access to your accounts.**

+### What about our security?
+If you are concerned about security, you can install it on your own computer.
+If you think someone else has captured your data, simply click on **Whatsapp> Three Dots> Whatsapp Web> Logout** from all sessions button.

+### Is it paid?
+**Of course not.** It will never happen.
+But you can donate to us.
+You can reach us via [YOUTUBE](https://www.youtube.com/channel/UCC_WKMTl43ewmNdwpNxj6tA) .Or [WHATSAPP](https://chat.whatsapp.com/F0qVKotY0tq2pZ1tQ01PQb)

+### What does OPTIMUS_PRIME mean?
+Its is a project made by ADHIPAN for his friend PRIME.

 ### ⚠️ Warning!
 ```
 Due to Userbot; Your WhatsApp account may be banned.
 This is an open source project, you are responsible for everything you do.
-Absolutely, Asena executives do not accept responsibility.
+Absolutely, ADHIPAN-MODS do not accept responsibility.
-By establishing the Asena, you are deemed to have accepted these responsibilities.
+By establishing the OPTIMUS_PRIME USER BOT, you are deemed to have accepted these responsibilities.
 ```

 ## Developer